IvanAndonov1/BankManager/README.md

 	- Support for multiple cards per customer (debit/credit-like card representations).

 - Loans
-	- Customers can request loans via form (amount, term, income, age).
+	- Customers can request loans via form (amount, term, income, account age).
 Loan requests are routed to employees for review.
-	- Employees can approve, decline based on the information given by the user or request more info; admins can view aggregated loan analytics.
+	- Employees can approve/decline based on the information given by the user an AI or request more info.
 	- Loan lifecycle records are stored and available via the UI and API.

 - Transfers & Transactions
-	- Transfers between personal accounts or to another user; transaction history and filtering in the customer dashboard.
+	- Transfers between personal accounts or to another user; transaction history.
 	- Transaction details can be exported or printed (PDF export available in analytics/features).

 - Analytics & Reporting